 If you have a sweet tooth, their range includes something for everyone.
 A slice or two of their Curnie Birl, toasted for breakfast is a rare treat.
 Their ‘Shetland ‘ighlanders’ shortbread is made using 100% Shetland butter, for a really rich, complex flavour.
 Their range of cakes includes everything from black bun and battenburg to eclairs and cream filled yum yums.

 They work hard to produce the highest quality baked goods, using as many locally sourced ingredients as possible.
-In 2020 the bakery also went entirely palm oil free.
 You will find range of their products in shops across Shetland, or browse the Taste of Shetland online shop for a selection of their biscuits and oatcakes.